dionys93/ety-dictionary/data-text/inglisce/etymology/comparisons/c/cockatoo.md

 Portuguese **cacatua** is the most conservative form in the set and the earliest attested in Europe.
 Portuguese also has **catatua**, which the Infopédia gives as its headword with *cacatua* noted as an alternative designation — the same two syllables rearranged, as in the French *katakoua*.

+Spanish **cacatúa** is not an offshoot of the Portuguese, despite sitting beside it on the peninsula.
+The Diccionario de la lengua española takes it from Malay *kakatūwa* directly, and reads that word as onomatopoeic, imitative of the bird's call.

-Spanish **cacatúa** carries an acute that is doing phonological work rather than decorative work.
-Without it, *-ua* would be read as a diphthong and the word stressed /ka.kaˈtwa/; the accent breaks the hiatus and forces /ka.ka.ˈtu.a/, four syllables, preserving the shape of the Malay.
+The acute is doing phonological work rather than decorative work.
+Without it, *-ua* would be read as a diphthong and the word stressed /ka.kaˈtwa/; the accent breaks the hiatus and forces /ka.ka.ˈtu.a/, four syllables, holding the long *ū* of the etymon in place.
 Spanish has spent a diacritic to keep the vowels apart, which is worth noting on a page about an orthography that spends diacritics to keep etymologies visible.

 The genders diverge across the family.
 The word is feminine in Portuguese and Spanish — *a cacatua*, *la cacatúa* — and masculine in French and Italian: *le cacatoès*, *il cacatua*.
 Nothing in the Malay licenses either.